Business Startup Costs in Serbia - We Assist International Investors

 based on 3 reviews.

 Having a business in Serbia is for many foreign investors a good choice of investments and operations considering the startup costs which are relatively low compared to other European states.
 If you would like to start a business in Serbia and need legal advice in this sense, you can get in touch with our team of lawyers in Serbia specialized in company formation.
-They can also provide support in matters of visa and work permits for foreigners in Serbia.
-Moreover, you can receive legal assistance for litigation cases or for debt collection in Serbia.
+They can also provide support in matters of visa and work permits for foreigners, as they have experience in immigration to Serbia.

 What is the minimum share capital for an LLC in Serbia?